BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 ### Proof Verification

-The proof verification operation for blind signatures works exactly as the `ProofVerify` operation defined in [Section 3.5.4](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-verification-proofver) of [@!I-D.irtf-cfrg-bbs-signatures], instantiated with the following parameter
+To verify a proof generated by the `BlindProofGen` operation defined in (#proof-generation), the Verifier can directly use the `ProofVerify` operation defined in [Section 3.5.4](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-verification-proofver) of [@!I-D.irtf-cfrg-bbs-signatures], instantiated with the following parameter

 ```
 api_id = ciphersuite_id || "BLIND_H2G_HM2S_", where ciphersuite_id is